MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/respond-machine-alerts.md

 ### Forcibly release device from isolation

 The device isolation feature is an invaluable tool for safeguarding devices against external threats.
-However, there are instances when isolated devices become unresponsive.
+However, there are instances when isolated devices become unresponsive.<br>
 There's a downloadable script for these instances that admins can run to forcibly release devices from isolation.
-The script is available through the link in the UI.
+The script is available through a link in the UI.

 > [!NOTE]
 > Only MDE admins can forcibly release devices from isolation.